Elias153/MattermostExport/README.md

 > Script has been extended to include export of attachments (and respective filenames) and teams, and include support for postgres instead of mysql.
 > Also now exports metadata such as channelmembers, whether the channel is private/public, and channeladmins in JSON format

+# Usage

+`streamlit run main.py` in the project directory

 ## Introduction

 The MM.C.P.E. is a little program that connects to your mattermost database